wdtaylor30/wdtaylor30.github.io/_pages/content.md

 I grew up playing video games and watching popular content creators stream and post videos.
 In middle school I built a gaming computer and attempted to make the same content, unfortunately without much noteworthy success.
 Through that experience, however, I developed a videography and editing skillset that I continue to leverage.

-Obviously there is a time and place for powerpoint-and-chalkboard-style lectures.
+Obviously there is a time and place for powerpoint/whiteboard-style lectures.
 However, I believe that to reach the next generation of STEM students a more engaging method must be employed.

 I believe that there exists an underexposed, uninterested, and otherwise underrepresented population of individuals that *could* study computer science given access to the appropriate resources.
 I want to bridge the gap between those students and the current education system that doesn't always reach them.